Azure Cosmos DB pricing GA

 Azure Cosmos DB is a fully managed database service with turnkey global distribution and transparent multi-master replication.
-You can add and remove regions to your Azure Cosmos account at any time.
-The throughput that you configure for various Azure Cosmos databases and containers is reserved in each region associated with your Cosmos account.
+You can add and remove regions from your Azure Cosmos DB account at any time.
+The throughput that you configure for various databases and containers is reserved in each region associated with your account.

 Try Azure Cosmos DB for Free

-There are a variety of ways for you to get started free with Azure Cosmos DB
+There are a variety of ways for you to get started for free with Azure Cosmos DB

 - Technical support is available through Azure Support, starting at $29/month.
 Billing and subscription management support is provided at no cost.

 - Azure Cosmos DB is available in all Azure regions including public, government and DoD clouds.
 To learn more, please visit the Azure services availability by region page.

 - SLA – Azure Cosmos DB guarantees at least 99.99-per cent availability for single-region databases and 99.999-per cent availability for multi-region databases, along with comprehensive SLAs covering latency, throughput and consistency.
 Learn more.

 Request units are the currency for database operations in Azure Cosmos DB.
 Each operation – writes, updates, reads and queries – consumes CPU, memory and IOPs resources.
 These resources incur charges which are expressed in request units (RU).
 Provisioned throughput is the total throughput capacity for database operations and is set as request units per second (RU/s).
 To learn more, please visit request units in Azure Cosmos DB page.

 You’re billed by the hour for the provisioned throughput, expressed in request units per second (RU/s), that you set for your database or container.